bastir85/non-equilibrium/README.md

   - Problems
 		This contains the problems, with comments for students to complete to get the systems up and running.
   - Solutions
-		Contains the solutions to the problems, with the completed code running.
-There are Cython optimizations, which students are not required to learn.
-They are implemented for quickly running an ensemble of coupled oscillators serially for Task 3.
+		Contains the solutions to the problems, with the completed code running. oscillators serially for Task 3.
   - docs
 		Contains the pdf document for the teaching of random walk, diffusion, non-equilibrium, probability flux analysis, and an in-depth perspective on introductory Python.

-This project was conducted under the guidance of my PhD advisors, Gerrit Vliegenthart, Thorsten Auth, and with helpful discussions with Ewan Henry.
-In case of questions, comments, please contact me (Arvind).